6 Best Places for Fly Fishing In North Carolina

 Oconaluftee River

-The average-sized catch in the deep pools of this river is just under 20 inches and a trout over 30-inches is considered a trophy.
-Of all the small streams you should go trout fishing on in the Appalachian Mountains of Western North Carolina, this is it.
+You can expect to catch rainbow, brown, brook, and Palomino trout.
+The average-sized catch in the river’s deep pools is just under 20 inches.
+A trout over 30-inches is considered a trophy.
+If you’re looking to fish in the small streams of the Appalachian Mountains of Western North Carolina, this is the place to be.

-Since the Oconaluftee isn’t fished as much as the other streams in the area, an avid angler can have an amazing time fishing the deeper pools that hold giant trout.
-There is excellent access all the way up the river, just turn off highway 441 and hit the fishing spots upstream.
+As the Oconaluftee isn’t as frequently fished as other streams in the area, an avid angler can enjoy fishing in the deeper pools that house giant trout.
+Excellent access is available throughout the river.
+Just turn off highway 441 and explore the fishing spots upstream.

-A great place to park is on the map below.
+A convenient parking spot is indicated on the map below.

 • Caddis